MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 1. Link each contributor's name to the person's LinkedIn profile.

 1. Insert a pipe symbol ("|") with spaces after the name, and then enter the person's title.
 To minimize edits or updates, don't include the person's company, MVP status, or links to additional profiles.
-You can link profiles from the person's LinkedIn page.
-In the future, we aim to automate this process on the platform.
 -->

 *This article is maintained by Microsoft.
 It was originally written by the following contributors.*